Boeing machinists will get ‘disappointing’ 1.2% annual bonus for 2020

 But management did not change the IAM bonus plan to account for the fact that, no matter how hard anyone worked, productivity in building jets was going to be predictably low.

 The change in the metrics meant the non-IAM bonuses were tied to the timing of the first delivery of a 737 MAX after its ungrounding.
-This resulted in a payout to a Commercial Airplanes non-union employee with a high individual performance score equal to 3.5% of gross annual salary.
+This resulted in a payout to a Commercial Airplanes nonunion employee with a high individual performance score equal to 3.5% of gross annual salary.

 For the engineers and technical staff in the Society of Professional Engineering Employees in Aerospace union (SPEEA), those in the Commercial Airplanes unit got a bonus equal to 2.9% of gross salary while those in the Defense and Space unit got 4.3% of gross salary.